dbarsamian/conscriptor/README.md

 - Syntax highlighting to styling stand out.
 - Customizable toolbar with quick access to common syntax to make editing approachable.
 - Keyboard shortcuts for common syntax to make editing quicker.
-- Insert tables prepopulated with placeholders to make writing tables quicker.
+- Insert tables pre-populated with placeholders to make writing tables quicker.

 ### Planned Additions